Emotional homer for Piscotty helps A's beat Red Sox 5-3

-Andrew Benintendi homered for Boston and Mitch Moreland finished with a pair of doubles for the Red Sox, who have struggled since their torrid start to the season.
+Andrew Benintendi homered for Boston and Mitch Moreland finished with a pair of doubles for the Red Sox.

 Daniel Mengden (3-4) pitched six solid innings for Oakland, scattering eight hits and holding Boston to two runs - one earned - and struck out three.
-Blake Treinen finished it off for his eighth save of the season and Oakland improved to 4-1 against Boston this season.
+Blake Treinen finished it off for his eighth save of the season.

-"We haven't been able to put them away," Boston manager Alex Cora said.
-"They're young and it seems like they're turning a corner.
-Whatever they're doing over there is pretty good."

 Benintendi's solo homer in the fifth pulled Boston back within 3-2, but the A's tacked on a pair of runs in the eighth.